 Are There Special Certifications to Provide PST?

 Most of these clinicians have naturally acquired valuable problem-solving abilities throughout their career and continuing education.
 Thus, all that may be required is fine-tuning their skills and familiarity with the current and relevant PST literature.
-A reasonable amount of understanding and planning will transmit a level of competence and help clients gain insight into the causes that led them to their current situation.3,4
+A reasonable amount of understanding and planning will transmit competence and help clients gain insight into the causes that led them to their current situation.3,4

-Key Questions to Ask a Therapist When Considering Problem-Solving Therapy
+Questions to Ask a Therapist When Considering Problem-Solving Therapy

 Here are some key questions to ask before starting PST: